Frequently asked questions

 Can I defer my college place?

-Yes, if you decide to take a gap year, or defer your university place for any reason, you can also defer your college place.
-Please contact the college who has made you an offer, and request to defer.
+If you decide to take a gap year, or defer your university place for any reason, you may be able to defer your college place.
+Deferral policies vary across the ten Colleges so we recommend you speak with the college who has made you an offer on the options available.

 What is the cost of college fees?